 - Christopher Monk, Managing Director, Protiviti

 Through the development of the future SIOP process, Protiviti also identified the need to improve processes related to the creation and maintenance of item master data.
-This included helping the organization rethink how it requests, creates, approves and manages materials from product development through product end of life.
+This included helping the organisation rethink how it requests, creates, approves and manages materials from product development through product end of life.
 This led to a streamlined process, improved data accuracy, and enhanced product attributes, and sped up the processing of bills of material (BOM), manufacturing routings and engineering change orders (ECO).
-As a result, the organization saw a dramatic improvement in transparency among the sales, production and supply chain functions, leading to greater collaboration, improved sales and reduced need for rework.
+As a result, the organisation saw a dramatic improvement in transparency among the sales, production and supply chain functions, leading to greater collaboration, improved sales and reduced need for rework.

-To optimize the physical layout of the warehouses, Protiviti employed AutoCAD software to design more efficient locations, storage and racking systems, and pick paths for workers to stock and access products.
+To optimise the physical layout of the warehouses, Protiviti employed AutoCAD software to design more efficient locations, storage and racking systems, and pick paths for workers to stock and access products.
 For example, products in higher demand were placed in more accessible locations, such as lower racks near the doors, while complementary items were placed in adjacent or nearby spaces.
 The ensuing reduction in foot traffic has led to greater productivity in moving product in and out of the warehouses.
 It has also led to more efficient overall use of warehouse space, allowing the company to continue to grow its customer base without the need for immediate investment in new physical storage areas.

 As the organisation moves forward, it can continue its exceptional growth with the confidence that it has the SIOP and warehousing systems to back up and foster its future success.